emkcloud/obsidian-ui/docs/contents/icon.md

 <x-obsidian::icon.hero.circle-stack class="text-teal-500 dark:text-transparent"/>
 ```

+## Naming

 ## Custom icons

-For full control or add new icons, you can create the Blade files in the `resources/views/obsidian/icon` directory in your project.
+For add new icons, you can create the Blade files in the `resources/views/obsidian/icon` directory.